doerte/doerte.github.com/promotie/thesis.md

 The thesis...
 -----------

 ... is not yet available.
-It will be published here once it has been approved by the reading committee.
+It will be published here once it is sent to the printer.
 For now, please have a look into my [publications](\publications)!